the-world-wang/MapFlattener/README.md

 ### Easy to use

-Create an instance on the MapFlattener class
+Create an instance of the MapFlattener class
 ```java
 MapFlattener mapFlattener = new MapFlattener();
 ```

-By default key concatenation uses dots, but you can override this like so
+By default, key concatenation uses dots, but you can override this like so
 ```java
 mapFlattener.withSeparator("$");
 ```